isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Kea is also able to store information about host reservations in the database.
 The hosts database configuration uses the same syntax as the lease database.
-In fact, a Kea server opens independent connections for each purpose, be it lease or hosts information.
-This arrangement gives the most flexibility.
+In fact, the Kea server opens independent connections for each purpose, be it lease or hosts information, which gives the most flexibility.
 Kea can keep leases and host reservations separately, but can also point to the same database.
 Currently the supported hosts database types are MySQL, PostgreSQL, and Cassandra.

-For example, the following configuration can be used to configure a connection to MySQL:
+The following configuration can be used to configure a connection to MySQL:

 ::